KymaiselHunter/ChessPython/README.md

 ## Future Development
 - **Enhanced Graphics**: Improving the `pygame` interface with better graphics and animations.
+- **Castle Bug Fix**: TODO: Fix bug where King cannot move after performing a Castle
+- **Pawn Promotion**: I forgot to implement pawn promotion, I have to implment this later.
 - **Undo/Redo Feature**: Adding functionality to undo and redo moves.
 ## Far Future Development
 - **AI Opponent**: Implementing an AI opponent using Minimax or other algorithms.